home-assistant/home-assistant.io/source/_integrations/template.markdown

 The `template` integration allows creating entities which derive their values from other entities.
 This is done by defining [templates](/docs/configuration/templating/) for each property of an entity, like the name or the state.
 Entities are updated automatically whenever a value that a template relies on changes.

-For sensors it's also possible to derive the state from [automation triggers](#configuration-for-trigger-based-template-sensors).
+For template sensors it's also possible to derive the state from [automation triggers](#configuration-for-trigger-based-template-sensors).

 Available template platforms: